-Your district can submit a request for a general waiver using TEA's automated waiver application system, which is available in TEAL.
-When submitting a waiver request, cite the following requirements in item 3 of the General Waivers section: 1) the requirement that a student be on campus at the official attendance-taking time in order to be considered present for FSP funding purposes, as required by 19 TAC §129.21 and the handbook, which is adopted annually through 19 TAC §129.1025, and 2) the agency's policy of considering only face-to-face instruction as classroom time for purposes of FSP funding.
+A district can submit a request for a general "Other" waiver using TEA's automated waiver application system, which is available in TEAL.
+When submitting a waiver request, one or both requirements must be cited in item 3 of the General Waivers section.
+(Item 3 reads: Cite the sections(s) of Texas Education Code or the Texas Administrative Code that the district or campus wishes to waive.)
+If the student is not on campus and receiving face-to-face instruction at the official attendance-taking time, cite 19 TAC §129.21 and 19 TAC §129.1025.

 A student served through remote conferencing may be eligible to generate weighted funding for programs such as CTE or bilingual/ESL education, provided requirements for the applicable program(s) are met.
 See the applicable sections of this handbook for specific program requirements.
 In submitting a waiver request to extend remote conferencing instruction beyond the allowable 20 instructional days over the entirety of the school year, explain how any applicable program requirements will be satisfied if your district intends to claim weighted funding.
+Funding for days extended beyond the 20 days may be claimed beginning on the date the waiver is approved.